I'm being blackmailed for bitcoin... by snail mail

 As blackmail schemes go -- or at least the one I've seen on Melrose Place -- my letter was surprisingly well-written and almost deferential.
 (You can read the full text below.)
 Despite being willing to "destroy my life" like Alexis destroying Blake Carrington, GreyMeat15 wasn't looking "to burn" me (how kind), but had "stumbled into my misadventures while woking a job around Oakland."
 Maybe it's the guy who replaced my sewer lateral last month?

-Grey also said he or she is "not looking to break [my] bank," (again, how kind), but they do "want to be compensated for the time put into investigating you."
+Grey also said he or she is "not looking to break [my] bank" (again, how kind), but does "want to be compensated for the time put into investigating you."
 If I pay the "confidentiality fee," they'll keep it a secret, but I should be careful to be more discreet in the future (really, so thoughtful!).

 The rest of the letter, which is printed on standard white paper straight from your office copy machine, goes into mind-numbingly detailed instructions (with 19 steps!) for purchasing the $15,500 in bitcoin and sending it to Grey's equally mind-numbing bitcoin address.
 One step even advises me to choose a trader with a high approval rating "to avoid getting scammed."
 As if I needed more proof that the entire concept of bitcoin wasn't exceedingly dull and annoying on its own.